 If you’ve been known to claim the book was better than the movie…

-King was inspired to write The Shining after an eerie visit to The Stanley Hotel in Boulder, Colorado.
+King was inspired to write The Shining after an eerie visit to the Stanley Hotel in Boulder, Colorado.
 Arriving just before the hotel closed for the season, King and his wife Tabitha were the only guests lodging in the huge building, and stayed in a room that was supposedly haunted.
 This creepy experience, combined with King’s real-life struggles with alcoholism, formed the basis for the novel.
 The Shining is about a man who is hired as a caretaker for the Overlook Hotel in the off season, and moves into the empty building with his wife and young son.
-As heavy snowfall prevents the family from having any outside contact, malevolent forces prey on Jack, a recovering alcoholic with anger issues.
+As heavy snowfall prevents any outside contact, malevolent forces prey on Jack, a recovering alcoholic with anger issues.
 Jack slowly descends into insanity, with horrifying consequences for his family.
 The Shining was adapted into a 1980 film directed by Stanley Kubrick.
 Though it’s considered one of the best horror films all time, Stephen King has been famously outspoken about hating the adaptation of his novel.
 If you finish the book, watch the movie and decide for yourself which one’s better—fair warning, it’s a tough call.

 If you’re more of a cat person…